-Pin the claws together as shown in the picture and sew according to the red zig-zag lines.
+Pin the claws together as shown in the picture and hand-stitch according to the red zig-zag lines.

-Take the claws and insert into the opening of the leg, align and sew to join the claws to the leg.
+Insert the claws into the opening of the leg, align and sew to join the claws to the leg.
 Repeat these 2 steps to the other leg.